When businesses go right, they can make your dreams come true. But when they go wrong, all your nightmares can become real.

 So the big question is: how do you stop this happening?

+- Don’t run out of money.
 Treat your cash with the same amount of care and attention that an astronaut gives to their oxygen.
 Cash buys you time.
 Cash lets you recover from mistakes.
 Cash is a cushion.
 Cash lets you invest in growth and equipment.
 Cash meets those unexpected emergencies.
 DON’T RUN OUT OF CASH.
 Am I getting through?
 Can I make myself any clearer?

 This may mean slowing your growth plans, or choosing to go in one direction rather than another.
 But the peace of mind you’ll get by having a decent cash buffer – it really is something else.

+- Look after yourself.
 You are going to experience stress.
 There’s no avoiding it.
 It’s the flip side of the coin.
 The price you pay for success.
 You see your employee sitting over there in the corner at their computer?
 They look relaxed, don’t they?
 Content.
 Just biding time until 5.30.